Incapamentum/incapamentum.github.io/content/hobbies/reading.md

 - _Sapiens: A Brief History of Humankind_ by Yuval Noah Harari
 - _Homo Deus: A Brief History of Tomorrow_ by Yuval Noah Harari
 - _La Guerra del Pacifico_ by Rafael Mellafe Mauricio Pelayo
+- _Be Water, My Friend: The Teachings of Bruce Lee_ by Shannon Lee